 Dogma cannot overrule logic and ground realities.
-We must be smart and adapt to: industry sector, company, teams, other services, production rhythm, processes...
+We must be smart and adapt to the industry sector, company, teams, other services, production rhythm, processes...

-Rolling out Agile in a company needs a company wide coaching and targeted trainings.
+Rolling out Agile in a company needs companywide coaching and targeted training.

-From decision to success, a company can be coached to go through the main steps (audit, initiation, training, coaching, roll-out, follow-up).
+From decision to success, coaching can enable a company to go through the key steps (audit, initiation, training, coaching, roll-out, follow-up).
 The coach(es) will setup KPIs (suitability, acceptability, team, project, integration of the method...) to drive the adoption-journey efficiently.

-With a coach or on its own, the company may be questioning about the need, suitability and will to introduce Agility.
-It's a big move (but really worth it!) and an external eye might help.
+With a coach or on its own, the company may be evaluating the necessity, suitability and drive to introduce Agility.
+It's a big move (but really worth it!) and an external perspective may help.